 - Your device must have TWRP recovery installed if you’re going to using option #1.
-You can check for your device-specific guide in our database.
+You can follow this tutorial or check for your device-specific guide in our database.

 - In case you are opting to use option #2, you will need to have Magisk installed on your device: Tutorial

 - Make sure to update to the latest Google Photos app: APKMirror

 Once you have attained these two, you are free to go forward and enable Google Lens using the simple steps below.

 Instructions to Enable Google Lens

 Now, there are two different ways to achieve this.
 You can either flash the installer zip through TWRP or if you have Magisk installed, you can opt for using the dedicated module.

 - Download the TWRP flashable zip from here.